 The shoes are all life-size which makes the tribute feel heartbreakingly personal.
 Prior to visiting it’s really worth doing a little bit of background reading to contextualise the sculptures.

 - St Stephan’s Basilica – The construction of Budapest’s largest church was started by Jozsef Hild in 1851 and finished by Miklos Ybl in 1905.
-Make sure you leave enough time to go inside the Basilica and head up to the top for panoramic views of the city, in a place so beautiful it’s only natural that it has inspired a few proposals over the years.
+Make sure you leave enough time to go inside the Basilica and head up to the top for panoramic views of the city.
+In a place so beautiful it’s only natural that it has inspired a few proposals over the years.

 - Museum of Applied Arts – Housed in a marvellous Secessionist building, this museum is a feast for the eyes both inside and out.
 Built in 1896 by architect Ödön Lechner, who was given the nickname the ‘Hungarian Gaudi’.